 Can you Automate the Valves?

-If you are quite handy, then yes, it is possible to automate the valves.
+If you are into DIY builds and have prior experience, then yes, it is possible to automate the valves.
 What you can do is use some normally closed 230V solenoid valves.
 Below shows a smaller 1″ valve, I would not recommend you deviate from the 2″ as the flow will be reduced dramatically.

 If you have a dual speed pump, you can wire them off the pump’s low speed connectors.
 What this means is that when the pump was on low speed, they would be open.
 They would allow the flow of water through the air source heat pump to be heater.